Mahdi03/Gimmel/docs/Gimmel.md

 All of the following time-domain effects will make use of a circular buffer.

 ### Delay
 **Delay** effects involve blending the current input signal with reproductions of its past values.
-When these reproductions are spaced far enough in time to be percieved as discrete repeats, the resultant effect is deemed **delay** or **echo**.
+When these reproductions are spaced far enough in time to be perceived as discrete repeats, the resultant effect is deemed **delay** or **echo**.

 A delay that simply repeats an event that happened `delayTime` samples ago can be invoked by calling the `readSample()` function from our circular buffer with `writeIndex - delayTime` as the argument.

 Delay effects typically have **feedback**, where blah blah blah...

-Delay effects are typiclally low-pass filtered, blah blah blah...
+Delay effects are typically low-pass filtered, blah blah blah...

 ```
 //TO-DO: